 - The Halal Guys on 53rd – Because you haven’t been to NYC without tasting that magical secret white sauce, made popular by none other than the New York cabbies themselves.

 Things to do, places to visit in NYC

 - Highline Park – Such a nice walk through the city.
 For once I was able to walk around in NYC without the anxiety that some biker is going to run me over or pissing someone off for not knowing how to walk like a New Yorker.
 Make sure you come here moments before sunset!
 It’s very pretty at that time.

-- The 9/11 Memorial – I didn’t expect to cry in a museum, but there I was, sobbing in the middle of the memorial.
+- The 9/11 Memorial Museum – I didn’t expect to cry in a museum, but there I was, sobbing in the middle of the memorial.
 Thankfully I wasn’t the only one crying.
 It was difficult to go through, but necessary and highly recommended.

-- Amateur Night at the Apollo – My jaw hurts from laughing.
+- Amateur Night at the Apollo – My jaw hurt from laughing.
 Also, how can you miss such an iconic venue like the Apollo?
 Keep in mind they are only held on Wednesday nights.
 Buy your tickets ahead of time.

 - The Metropolitan Museum of Art, aka “The Met” – Loved everything about this museum, especially the Sackler Wing.
 Beautiful space.

 - Get the 7-day unlimited Metro pass – It costs $32, which isn’t all that cheap.
 But each subway ride in NYC costs $2.75 so you just need to ride the subway 11 times to make it worth it – that’s less than twice a day and trust me, you’ll DEFINITELY ride the subway more than that.
 You can buy the MetroCard from the vending machine at any subway station.